-- The Codex Committee on Food Additives and Contaminants (CCFAC) at its 36th Session recognized that the development of a positive list of processing aids was not a realistic approach at the present time due to a lack of resources.
-However, the value of the Inventory of Processing Aids (IPA) itself, as a useful reference tool has been recognized.
-The Committee agreed to maintain the IPA for the time being and decided that New Zealand would prepare updated versions of the IPA for consideration at subsequent sessions of the Committee. - At the 39th Session the Committee accepted the offer of the Delegation of New Zealand to prepare a further updated version of IPA which would also include the proposals made at the current meeting for consideration at the next session of the Committee1. - 3.
-The IPA includes: - All substances in the original list in CAC/MISC 3 - Additions to the IPA agreed to by CCFAC up to and including the 39th session in April 2007.
+- 1. The Codex Committee on Food Additives and Contaminants (CCFAC) at its 36th Session recognized that the development of a positive list of processing aids was not a realistic approach at the present time due to a lack of resources.
+However, the value of the Inventory of Processing Aids (IPA) itself, as a useful reference tool has been recognized and the Committee agreed to maintain the IPA for the time being and decided that New Zealand would prepare updated versions of the IPA for consideration at subsequent sessions of the Committee. - 2.
+At following meetings, including the 40th Session, the Committee accepted the offer of the Delegation of New Zealand to prepare a further updated version of IPA which would also include the proposals made at the current meeting for consideration at the next session of the Committee1. - 3.
+The IPA includes: - All substances in the original list in CAC/MISC 3 - Additions to the IPA agreed to by CCFAC up to and including the 40th session in April 2008.